Canadian Virtual Hospice/CAPO Award for Progress in Palliative Care Excellence in Psychosocial Oncology

 The award would consist of a $500.00 honorarium to be used to support the recipient’s continuing education, and a recognition certificate.

-NEW!
+NEW in 2024!
 Canadian Virtual Hospice/CAPO Award of Excellence in Grief Support in Psychosocial Oncology

 The Canadian Virtual Hospice would like to establish an award to acknowledge the exemplary work of psychosocial oncology professionals and students, in collaboration with CAPO.